 All eligible applicants are provided with adult day care and case management services.
 Some individuals can also be approved to receive the following services and supports:

 This program is available statewide across Louisiana.
 To apply or determine availability in your local area, call Louisiana Options in Long Term Care at 877-456-1146.
-Alternatively, one can consult with his/her local area agency on aging or download the Fact Sheet for more information.
-Limited information is also available on the Louisiana Department of Health website.
+Alternatively, one can consult with their local area agency on aging.

 Priority admission is given to those who are being discharged from a nursing home or hospital.
 If your loved one is currently in a skilled nursing rehabilitation center following a hospital stay and you are considering employing this benefits program, you should apply before they are released.